torvalds/linux/Documentation/driver-api/usb/usb.rst

 The USB character device nodes
 ==============================

-This chapter presents the Linux character device nodes.
+This chapter presents the GNU/Linux character device nodes.
 You may prefer to avoid writing new kernel code for your USB driver.
 User mode device drivers are usually packaged as applications or libraries, and may use character devices through some programming library that wraps it.